 In short, yes.
 All tourism experiences are operating with reduced capacities in compliance with the Queensland Government Restrictions Roadmap, so it's definitely recommended to contact operators independently to get the low down on what they're allowed to do - businesses have had to adapt to changing requirements with lightning speed, all while continuing to provide the exemplary service we're known for here in the North.

 Yes, all restrictions to these areas have currently been lifted and travel to regional areas is encouraged to help the tourism industry and stimulate the economy.
 However, we do ask that you exercise respect and precaution when coming into these areas as it is widely understood that our First People Elders are particularly vulnerable.

 Restaurants, cafés and bars are open, all operating under COVID-safe precautions and guidelines.
-Registration must be recorded for each person on entry, and venues are restricted to a maximum of 50 pax at one time.
-Wildlife exhibits and retail stores are also allowed to open, but many are working at reduced capacity to allow 1.5m social distancing.
+Registration must be recorded for each person on entry, and venues are operating with restrictions in place.
+Wildlife exhibits and retail stores are also allowed to open but may be working at reduced capacity to allow appropriate social distancing, depending on current guidelines.
 Many are selling entry tickets only online and other purchases are contact-free.
-Craft markets and farmers markets are operational, again adhering to the 1.5m rule.
+Craft markets and farmers markets are operational, again adhering to social distancing rules.

 You may notice not all businesses are open.
 Due to the lack of international and some interstate travellers some businesses have elected to remain in hibernation until greater numbers return.
 In the Daintree region where the community lives off the grid, restarting visitor servicing infrastructure is costly and as such many will remain in hibernation till April 2021.
 If in doubt, call ahead.